Hyperfoil/qDup/README.md

 ### Running a yaml
 trying to run `java -jar qDup.jar` without any arguments will list the supported options for the jar.
-The only required option is to either specify the base folder where qDup should create the run folder (`-b /tmp`) or to specify the full path where qDup should save the run files (`-B /tmp/myRun`)
+The only required options are to either specify the base folder where qDup should create the run folder (`-b /tmp`) or to specify the full path where qDup should save the run files (`-B /tmp/myRun`) and a yaml file.

 > java -jar qDup.jar -b /tmp test.yaml

-This example shows only 1 yaml but you can also load helper yamls with shared definitions (e.g. scripts)
+This example shows only 1 yaml but you can also load helper yamls with shared definitions (e.g. scripts or hosts)

-> java -jar qDup.jar -b /tmp test.yaml helper.yaml
+> java -jar qDup.jar -b /tmp test.yaml hosts.yaml scripts.yaml

 Remember to put your main yaml first because it will take naming precedence over any scripts, state, or hosts that are defined in subsequent yaml.
-Roles, however, are merged between yaml
+Roles, are merged across all yaml based on name.

 ## Scripts
 A `Script` a is tree of commands that run one at a time.
 Each command accepts